 1.2: Knowledgeable: Applying Knowledge

 This section is for the people who have already learned how to program in some way who either do / have done it as part of an academic course or for work, but do not know how to transfer their skills into something they want to do.
 I like to think this is what sets me apart from some people at my university as I really enjoy working on things in my spare time and I love learning.
-Sure, we all learn how to program as part of our course, but I’d be lying to say that when we were asked to make a game we didn’t stand out.
-We did pretty well! (work in progress shown below)
+Sure, we all learn how to program as part of our course, but I’d be lying if I said that when we were asked to make a game we didn’t stand out.

 The key to becoming a better programmer is to actually do something instead of browsing /g/.
 Same as before, here are a few things you should try out.
 I’m not going to talk about learning programming, I’m instead going to talk about applying it in different ways.

 - Contribute to other people’s projects.
 If you are not familiar with GitHub then please read the section coming up.
 It is vital for any programmer to use source control and GitHub is one of the best.

 - Make something.
 Take a language you know (or you don’t know — plot twist!) and try and make something neat.
 It could be beneficial to mankind or just a proof of concept.

 - Get inspired by others.
 A lot of programmers blog or have some space on the internet where they show off their achievements.
 I’m not saying you should feel bad for not achieving much if that’s the case, I’m just saying that looking at the success of others can make you feel more productive and give you the nudge you need to become productive.